vispz/psvishnu91.github.io/_posts/programming_notes/2022-11-24-python-containers.md

 I will merely iterate on implementing the remaining datastructures.
 As a bonus, I have included
 - the bisect library which provides fast binary search.
-- an implementation of a disjoint union set
+- an implementation of a disjoint set union.

 ### `sortedcontainers` library